 It’s a relatable situation for way too many parents and one of the most common sleep issues families face (not to mention one of the major reasons for Nanit’s existence!).
 In fact, parents on average lose 44 days of sleep in their baby’s first year alone.
 And, although many babies are able to sleep through the night by 6 months without waking to feed, it’s not always that simple.
 Even if your baby has reached that milestone, any number of issues can throw their nighttime zzz’s off, resulting in disrupted sleep for the baby and you.

-So what on earth can you do about it?
-Here’s our checklist for what to do if your baby isn’t sleeping through the night.
+What to do if your baby isn't sleeping through the night: